Hackerabad/beyond-the-binary/README.md

 11. Click on **Submit**

-12. Hurrey!
+12. Hurray!
 You just did your contribution to this project 🎉

-## Inspiration
+# Inspiration
 The aim of this show is to embrace two factors from the title Making a career in tech is not only limited to code (beyond the binary code) Tech communities encouraging folks of diverse backgrounds to get involved (hence beyond binary again) What it does
 A simple website to host our event.

-## How we built it
+# How we built it
 ![hi](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/001/862/102/datas/original.png)
 HTML CSS and pinch of Javascript

-## Challenges we ran into
+# Challenges we ran into
 ![](/assets/fix.png)

 Most of the team members were new to this.
 We tried our best to keep it mobile friendly (upto a resolution).

-## Accomplishments that we're proud of
+# Accomplishments that we're proud of
 Making a working website and getting it deployed on time

-## What we learned
+# What we learned
 Team work, delegation, async work and of course fixing CSS 💀